Skip to main content

 What is the deadline for the low-income senior property tax credit in Iowa?

 For the current 2026 property tax credit claim, the filing deadline is June 1, 2026, with the county treasurer.
-The form says the treasurer may extend filing to March 31, 2027, but you should not count on waiting.
+The treasurer may extend filing to March 31, 2027, but you should not count on waiting.
 The Department of Revenue also says it can no longer accept late claims for years beginning July 1, 2025.

 Do I have to reapply every year?